toastedqu/lazynotes/_sources/intro.md

-# Hi👋
+# LazyNotes

-Welcome to my minimalist handbook on AI.
+A handbook of AI topics, covering intuition and theory.

 Each concept is structured as follows:
 - **What**: Intuition.